 Partners For Healthy Pets is a committee of the non-profit American Veterinary Medical Foundation dedicated to improving the healthy and wellbeing of America’s pets through regular preventive healthcare.
 Their website includes what your veterinarian is looking for when you bring your pet in for a wellness exam along with fun facts and preventative care information.

 The Pet Nutrition Alliance offers nutrition information, pet food recalls, pet food safety guidelines and home-cooked diets.
 They also have tools to help you determine if your pet is the correct weight and to help you determine how much to feed.
 Additional information includes how pet food is made, reading the labels, and pet food regulations.
 Our clients and pets are always welcome to make and appointment and come in for a complementary nutrition and weight consult.
 Keeping your pet a healthy weight can not only extend your pet’s life, it will also improve the quality of life.
 Once you have chosen the right food for your pet and lifestyle, we have many healthy choices available on our web store.
+Another source for pet food recall information is on the American Veterinarian Recall page.

 For cats owners with cats in renal failure, Feline CRF Information is a place to learn more about Feline Chronic Renal Failure from a family that has been through it.